szczyglis-dev/py-gpt/README.md

 - `Convert lists to paragraphs`: If enabled, lists (ul, ol) will be converted to paragraphs (p), Default: True.

-- `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).
+- `Model used for auto-summary`: Model used for context auto-summary (generating titles in context list) (default: *gpt-4o-mini*). **Tip:** If you prefer to use local models, you should change the model here as well

 **Remote tools**